 The Rosales Copper Project is 100% held by Golden Arrow.
 The Project has several priority target areas characterized by zones of near-surface copper stockwork mineralization, potentially related to larger mineralized systems at depth.
 Located in the prolific Atacama mining area of Region III, Chile, Rosales benefits from intensive local mining and exploration infrastructure.

-- Situated along-trend with a small-scale underground copper mine, with mineralized occurrences returning up to 4.37% copper in reconnaissance sampling, and multiple targets on the trend
+- Multiple targets along-trend with a small-scale underground copper mine, with mineralized occurrences returning up to 4.37% copper in reconnaissance sampling

 - Additional target 3km to the northwest with up to 5.74% copper in reconnaissance sampling